Skip to main content

 Rejected

-Optional SSH-specific parameters can be configured under the Advanced – SSH Configuration section.
-These settings provide fine-grained control over the protocol behavior for inbound connections, supporting alignment with internal security policies and compliance requirements.
+Optional parameters can be configured under the Advanced section.
+These settings provide fine-grained control over protocol behavior for inbound connections, allowing alignment with internal security policies and compliance requirements.

 info